secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 For each security level the consensuns finding entities and process shall publish a distinct secure crypto config.

 - Publication Format Requirements:
+  - Human readable
     - Easy to find what is a secure parameter set for a given requirement (e.g. one table, two-dimensional)
+    - Easy accessibility
+    - Must be easy to update by the committee
+  - Machine readable
+    - Cryptography libraries, regardless of the programming language, should be able to directly map (without extensive parsing) the Secure Crypto Config to their implementation
     - Must be easy to verify which Secure Crypto Config is used / was used (e.g. in Continuous Integration platforms)
     - Must be easy to verify the authenticity of the Secure Crypto Config (e.g. is this really what the CFRG has published)
-  - Easily accessible for library implementation
-  - Really easy mapping for various programming languages, without complicated/many additional logic/parsing
     - Must be easy to extend/alter by other organizations (e.g. maybe the BSI wants to publish its own secure crypto config that differs from the standardized one.
 Maybe a hiearchical approach with inheritance from the base SCC?)
-  - Must be easy to update by the committee

 - Cryptography library integration requirements:
   - Easy to integrate by cryptography libraries